 Sulphites are preservatives that maintain colour and are used in many dried fruits, especially raisins, prunes and apricots.
 This chemical can trigger adverse reactions in some people.
-To avoid additives, choose organic and check the labels: organic dried fruits don’t look as attractive but these darker versions haven’t been tampered with.
+To avoid additives, choose Can You Still Order Tramadol Online and check the labels: organic dried fruits don’t look as attractive but these darker versions haven’t been tampered with.

 Nutrients are lost in the drying process.
 This is mainly due to heat which destroys water-soluble nutrients like vitamin C. Apricots lose pretty much all their vitamin C and half their calcium and potassium in processing.

 The good news is that dried fruit retains all of its fibre and iron – for this reason I do add a couple of dried apricots to porridge for a concentrated source of iron.
 It’s worth noting that vitamin C aids iron absorption so adding some fresh berries helps compensate for the lost vitamins.
 I don’t worry about the sugar in this instance as the oats and seeds help control sugar spikes.

 Dried fruits are hard to digest.
 Parents who’ve changed a nappy after a raisin snack will agree.
 To be properly digested and utilised by our bodies, they need to be rehydrated.
 If not, your body will add the water which can be dehydrating.
 This delay means the fruit may leave the body before all the nutrients have been utilised.